-- a No later than 15 December in the year before each Season, National Associations must submit to FIH via FIH's Tournament Management System (TMS) a team entry list showing the names of a minimum of 20 and up to 32 Players who will take part in the competition.
+- No later than 1 October before each season, National Associations must submit to FIH via FIH's Tournament Management System (TMS) a team entry list showing the names of a minimum of 20 Players who will take part in the competition.
 All Players must be identified by their respective playing shirts numbered within the range 1 99 which must remain the same throughout the Season.
-After this date, additions can be made to the list only up to the total of 32.
-If requested by the Chief Executive Officer, a copy of a Player's passport must be provided. - b Once a Player has been named in the team entry list that Player cannot be removed except in the case of injury, where the provisions of article 3.2 below must be followed. - When nominating an additional Player under 3.1a and 3.1b above, 7 days' notice must be given.
+After this date, additions can still be made to the list.
+If requested by the Chief Executive Officer, a copy of a Player's passport must be provided. - When nominating an additional Player under 3.1a and 3.1b above, 7 days' notice must be given.
 The notice must be accompanied by photographs of the additional Player as prescribed by the Chief Executive Officer.
 The Player must also complete the Athlete Biography as prescribed by the Chief Executive Officer.
-Until the information required by this Article is provided, the Player's name will not be entered into TMS and the Player will not be eligible to play in a Match. - d By virtue of a Team submitting a list of Players and team support personnel (Managers, Coaches, Physiotherapists etc), all Participants are automatically bound by and required to comply with all of the provisions of these Regulations, Code of Conduct, Media Policy and the FIH Uniform Advertising Policy. - e The long list must also show the name of the Head Coach and the name of the Team Manager, not being the Head Coach. - Any changes to personnel listed in Articles 3.1b, 3.1c and 3.2 must be advised to the Chief Executive Officer before they take effect.
+Until the information required by this Article is provided, the Player's name will not be entered into TMS and the Player will not be eligible to play in a Match. - c By virtue of a Team submitting a list of Players and team support personnel (Managers, Coaches, Physiotherapists etc), all Participants are automatically bound by and required to comply with all of the provisions of these Regulations, Code of Conduct, Media Policy and the FIH Uniform Advertising Policy. - d The long list must also show the name of the Head Coach and the name of the Team Manager, not being the Head Coach. - e Any changes to personnel listed in Articles 3.1b, 3.1c and 3.2 must be advised to the Chief Executive Officer before they take effect.